WebGL Error. Please use a modern browser/device with WebGL enabled.

 Advanced Features

-'Iteration Levels (m)': Render points hitting target between m_min and m_max.
-'Queue Size': Affects detail/speed (max adapted to device).
-'Thickness': Target trap thickness scale (0-100%).
+'Iteration Levels (m)': render points hitting the target between m_min and m_max.
+'Thickness': target trap thickness scale (1-100%).
 Rn/Ecn thickness is effectively halved.
 Mn status check always uses 100% thickness.
 Advanced features modify coloring/traps.
-If neither "Only" trap toggle is active, automatic selection based on c's region is used.
+If neither trap toggle is active, automatic selection based on c's region is used.

 Appearance